-Personally identifiable information, or PII, is some of the most valuable data on the market today.
+It’s important to protect your customers’ PII, personally identifiable information, because is some of the most valuable data on the market today.
 Unfortunately, this makes PII incredibly sought after and susceptible to theft.
 Regardless of your institution, whether it be a school, corporation, or hospital, your business houses sensitive data that needs protection.

 What Is PII?

 While most organizations store this data in one form or another, many do not identify PII as such.
-When your personally identifiable information is stolen, despite how insignificant you may consider it, PII allows thieves to slowly but surely build a profile for you based on all the information they have, which allows for further and continued identity theft.
+When your personally identifiable information is stolen, PII allows thieves to slowly build a profile for you based on all the information they have.
+This allows for further and continued identity theft.
 It is important to understand that PII comes in two distinct forms.

 At first glance, loss of PII may seem like an issue on the individual level that only affects those who lost the information, but both the people directly attacked and the company that lost their information suffer.
 In 2013, Target had a major security breach which resulted in the compromising of up to 70 million customers’ personal information.
 A breach of this magnitude resulted in $60 million-dollar direct costs to Target, and resulted in a 5% drop in revenue due to customer’s lost trust in the company.

-From the customer to the company, regardless of what end of the equation you are on, PII is vital to your operation, but having it stolen is detrimental to your reputation and your customers.
+From the customer to the company, PII is vital to operations, but having it stolen is detrimental to your reputation and your customers.
 Protect your company and your customers by monitoring advances in security solutions to protect all valuable information and to ensure any incidents remain as small and contained as possible.
-By upgrading your security measures, you ensure a better future for the safety of your customers’ personally identifiable information.
+By upgrading your security measures with visitor management, you ensure a better future for the safety of your customers’ PII.

 Contact Veristream today at 1-888-718-0807 or set up a demo online to learn more about your visitor management system options.